h43z/writeups/0323-intigriti.md

 and we make sure to hit the `/debug` endpoint.

-After we sent the manipulated request it's time to open the direct URL of the note that was done via `fetch()` call and is now hopefully cached `https://challenge-0323.intigriti.io/debug/52abd8b5-3add-4866-92fc-75d2b1ec1938/bea5becd-e3bd-4c66-93f5-4e318b97e17d`
+After we sent the manipulated request it's time to open the direct URL of the note that was requested via `fetch()` call and is now hopefully cached `https://challenge-0323.intigriti.io/debug/52abd8b5-3add-4866-92fc-75d2b1ec1938/bea5becd-e3bd-4c66-93f5-4e318b97e17d`

 ![enter image description here](https://imgur.com/qwle0kT.gif) Bummer!
 It's not working.
 The response does not get pulled from the cache.
 Maybe it has something to do with the `vary: Origin` header that is present in the response from the request to `https://challenge-0323.intigriti.io/debug/52abd8b5-3add-4866-92fc-75d2b1ec1938/bea5becd-e3bd-4c66-93f5-4e318b97e17d`